Twist And Shush (Godfatherecords G.R. 800)

 Hard Rock Calling, Hyde Park , London, UK – 14 July, 2012: Thunder Road, Shackled And Drawn, Because the Night, We Are Alive, I Saw Her Standing There, Twist and Shout, Goodnight, Irene; 54th Annual Grammy Awards, Staples Center, Los Angeles, CA, USA – 12 February, 2012: We Take Care of Our Own: Olympiastadion, Berlin, Germany – 30 May, 2012: When I Leave Berlin: Roskilde Festival, Festivalpladsen, Roskilde, Denmark – 7 July, 2012: The E Street Shuffle; Tampa Bay Times Forum, Tampa, FL, USA – 23 March, 2012: American Skin (41 shots); Rock In Rio Festival, Parque da Bela Vista, Lisbon, Portugal – 3 June, 2012: The River; Palais Omnisports de Paris-Bercy, Paris, France – 4 July, 2012: Independence Day; Ullevi Stadium, Gothenburg, Sweden – 27 July, 2012: Drive All Night

-The Hyde Park songs begin with the show opener, Thunder Road.
+Godfather’s single-disc release Twist And Shush opens with a selection of songs from The Hyde Park concert, beginning with the show opener, Thunder Road.
 Springsteen describes the song as “something special” and “a little love letter,” pointing out that it was the first song he played on “British soil” (at the Hammersmith Odeon on 18 November 1975).
 It is played as it was at times on the Born To Run Tour, with Springsteen on vocals and harmonica and Roy Bittan on piano.
 This version, of course, will be familiar as the only song from 1975 on the official release Live 1975-1985 and from the official release of the Hammersmith show.
 Thunder Road has been my favourite song for more than three-and-a-half decades and I simply adore it played in this fashion.
-The Kid In The Front Row Film Blog concurs, stating that, ”they did a stripped down and hauntingly beautiful version of my favourite song, ‘Thunder Road.’”
+The Kid In The Front Row Film Blog concurs, stating that, “they did a stripped down and hauntingly beautiful version of my favourite song, ‘Thunder Road.'”
 ESTREETMAN, posting on the Stone Pony London message board, was also impressed, writing, “Thunder Road with Roy brilliant start to the show…great.”
 Despite essexboy’s contention, also on SPL, that the performance “lacked a little intensity” and that Bittan is “not as good as he was back then,” I found that the song made a wonderful start to the disc and the Brucebase website rightly calls it, “exquisite.”

 The next three numbers all arrive in fine versions which are very enjoyable, though thay are less revelatory than the opener.
 They contain the embellishments which have become familiar from live performances.
 Because The Night, for example has the lengthy guitar solo from Nils Lofgren and Shackled And Drawn the call-and-response and the start and the vocal contribution from Cindy Mizelle.
 We Are Alive is heard here from the beginning of the actual song, without any spoken introduction.